-[Registered Global Covered Bond (\in [] nominal amount) registered in the name of a nominee for [a common depositary for Euroclear and Clearstream, Luxembourg/a common safekeeper for Euroclear and Clearstream, Luxembourg]]
+[Registered Global Covered Bond (€[] nominal amount) registered in the name of a nominee for [a common depositary for Euroclear and Clearstream, Luxembourg/a common safekeeper for Euroclear and Clearstream, Luxembourg]]

+(b) [New Global Covered Bond/New Safekeeping Structure:

+[Yes][No]]

-(b) [New Global Covered Bond/New Safekeeping Structure: [Yes][No]] 22.
-Additi onal Financial Centre(s): [Not Applicable/give details] (Note that this paragraph relates to the date of payment eferred to under Condition 5.7 (pent Day)) (Note that this paragraph relates to the date of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest, to which sub-paragraph $14(c)$ relates) 23. s for future Coupons to be attached nitive Covered Bonds: [Yes, as the Covered Bonds have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]
+22. Additional Financial Centre(s):

+[Not Applicable/give details]

+(As referred to under Condition 5.7 (Payment Day))

+(Note that this paragraph relates to the date of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest, to which sub-paragraph 14(c) relates)

+23. Talons for future Coupons to be attached to definitive Covered Bonds:

+[Yes, as the Covered Bonds have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]